 “Which are you?” she asked her daughter.
 “When adversity knocks on your door, how do you respond?
 Are you a carrot, egg, or coffee bean?”

 Am I the carrot that seems strong?
 But with pain and trouble, I wilt and lose my strength?

 Am I the egg that starts with a malleable heart, but changes with the heat?
-Do I have a fluid spirit but, after a death, a breakup, a financial hardship or some other trial, I become hard and stiff?
-Does my shell look the same, but on the inside am I bitter and tough with a stiff spirit and a hardened heart?
+Do I have a fluid spirit but after a trauma, a breakup, a financial hardship or some other trial, I become hard and stiff?
+Does my shell look the same, but on the inside, am I bitter and tough with a stiff spirit and a hardened heart?

 If you are like the bean, you will get better when things are at their most difficult.
 You will change the situation around you.
 When times are at their darkest and trials are at their greatest, you will elevate to another level?

 How do you handle adversity?
 ARE YOU A CARROT, EGG OR COFFEE BEAN?